-About 77% of the American public takes some form of health supplement on a daily basis.
-There are a multitude of reasons to take health supplements, but the most compelling can be found in the poor state of our current food supply.
+About 77% of the American public takes some form of health supplements on a daily basis.
+There is a multitude of reasons to take health supplements, but the most compelling can be found in the poor state of our current food supply.

 The differences are so extreme in some cases, that the National Academy of Sciences has issued an alert that it takes twice as many vegetables to get the daily requirement of vitamin A as previously thought.

 To make matters worse, the USDA has not revised the Recommended Daily Allowance tables in 30 years, so there is no current research on what levels of vitamin and mineral intakes are appropriate for our bodies.